Binary Linear Codes, Dimers and Hypermatrices: Kasteleyn 3-matrices

 We next define three sets of vertices $W_1, W_2, W_0$ and system of triangles $\D(G)= \D$ so that each triangle intersects each $W_i$ in exactly one vertex.

 We let $A$ be the vertex-adjacency 3-matrix of the triangular configuration $\T(G)= \T= (W_0, W_1,W_2, \D)$.
-We first observe that both bipartite graphs $G_1, G_2$ of this triangular configuration are planar; let us consider only $G_1$, the reasoning for $G_2$ is the same.
+We first observe that both bipartite graphs $G_1, G_2$ of $A$ (introduced before Theorem \ref{thm.k1}) are planar; let us consider only $G_1$, the reasoning for $G_2$ is the same.
 First, vertices $v'(1,j)$ and $w(0,2,j)$ are connected only among themselves in $G_1$.
 Further, the component of $G_1$ containing vertex $v(1,j)$ contains also vertex $w(0,1,j)$ and consists of $deg_G(v(1,j))$ disjoint paths of length $3$ between these two vertices.
 Here $deg_G(v(1,j))$ denotes the degree of $v(1,j)$ in graph $G$, i.e., the number of edges of $G$ incident with $v(1,j)$.
 Thus, by Theorem \ref{thm.k1}, $A$ is Kasteleyn.

 We next observe that Kasteleyn signing is trivial.
 Let $D_1$ be the orientation of $G_1$ in which each edge is directed from $W_0$ to $W_1$.
 In each planar drawing of $G_1$, each inner face has an odd number of edges directed in $D_1$ clockwise.
-This means that $D_1$ is a {\em Pfaffian orientation} of $G_1$, and $\Per(A)= \det(A)$ (see e.g. Loebl~\cite{loeblbook} for basic facts on Pfaffian orientations and Pfaffian signings).
+This means that $D_1$ is a {\em Pfaffian orientation} of $G_1$, and $\Per(A)= \det(A)$ (see e.g. Loebl~\cite{L} for basic facts on Pfaffian orientations and Pfaffian signings).

 Finally there is a bijection between the perfect matchings of $G$ and the perfect strong matchings of $\T$: if $P\subset E$ is a perfect matching of $G$ then let

 We observe that $P(\T)$ can be uniquely extended to a perfect strong matching of $\T$, namely by the set of triples $S_1\cup S_2\cup S_3$ where